 Fairphone’s success suggests that there are concerned customers prepared to vote for more ethical electronics with their wallets.
 Consumers have already made significant inroads in the food, cosmetics and clothing industries by agitating for fair trade.
 But the smartphone supply chain is long, complex, and shrouded in opacity, all of which has contributed to a general ignorance about the environmental and human-rights issues involved in production.

-Minerals used in smartphones are typically mined in eastern Congo and linked to a brutal conflict.
 Each smartphone is made up of about 15,000 components produced in different factories around the world.
 About 40 different minerals—including gold, tantalum, tin, and tungsten—are used to produce smartphones.
 These are typically mined in eastern Congo and linked to a brutal conflict.
 Armed groups fight to control many of the mines, using the profits from trading and smuggling minerals to fund further violent activity that devastates the lives of civilians.

 Another big challenge in the quest to make an ethical smartphone is ensuring fair and safe working conditions in factories in China and other parts of Asia, where the vast majority of devices are assembled.
 Recent years have seen numerous investigations into factories’ appalling conditions, from The New York Times’s probe into Foxconn to the BBC’s undercover exposé of Apple.
 Problems in the region include low pay and sweatshop conditions.
 Exhausted factory workers endure long shifts without breaks, compromising their safety.
 With high employee turnover, non-unionized workers have little muscle to exercise their labor rights.
 In South Korea, suicides, deaths, and illnesses linked to Samsung factories have sparked ongoing protests at the company’s headquarters in Seoul.

-“So many people are so attached to their ‘cool gadgets’ and those feelings are shamelessly played on by advertising and marketing.”
 “The fact that workers are still paid a pittance while the brands rake in super profits leads to the huge rate of turnover and a lack of investment in workforce development,” Ted Smith, coordinator at the International Campaign for Responsible Technology, tells Quartz.
 He says that while consumer backlash has led companies such as Nike to address workers’ rights issues, “it’s a bit harder in the tech field.”

 “So many people are so attached to their ‘cool gadgets’ and those feelings are shamelessly played on by all of the advertising and marketing aimed at the young people,” Smith says.